top of page

 b. a clear and appropriate strategic direction;

-c. accountability to key stakeholders, particularly members and donors;
+c. accountability to key stakeholders, particularly Members and donors;

 d. oversight of policies;